Okay, so you have got your new gaming PC, but now what? Are you wondering how you can get up and running with the games on your shiny new gaming PC?

 So, without further ado, let’s dive straight into the things that you need to do immediately after buying or building a gaming PC.

 Checklist After Getting a Gaming PC

 While you could begin your gaming journey right away with your new PC, I recommend running through this checklist first.
 By completing this checklist, you are making sure that your PC is set up to perform at its maximum potential and that no unwanted errors occur later down the road.

-To have the best gaming experience possible the following is what you will need to do.
+To have the best gaming experience possible, you will need to do the following.

 1. Add Icons to your Home Screen

 On your first PC boot, you will realize that there are no icons on your home screen.
 Don’t worry it is not a glitch.
 Windows 10 does not add icons automatically therefore you have to add them manually.

 To add the icons to your desktop screen simply do the following:

 - Drop the drop-down menu select personalization

 - On the right column, select the theme option.